ga-wdi-boston/rails-activerecord-one-to-many/README.md

 `pets`.
 Where are foreign keys stored?
 What are the names of the foreign key columns?

+### Demo: Album and Songs

+Watch as we make a relationship for Album and Songs.

 ### Code along: Person and Pet

 We'll look at the relationship between `Person` and `Pet`.